security-notes/infobyte-faraday-wiki/Install-Guide.md

 <a name="macos"></a>
-## MacOS DMG
+## Mac OSx

-Instructions for Faraday's installation in MacOS are specified in this [installation guide](https://github.com/infobyte/faraday/wiki/Development-Installation-OSX).
+Instructions for Faraday's installation in Mac OSx are specified in this [installation guide](https://github.com/infobyte/faraday/wiki/Development-Installation-OSX).

 <a name="binary-files"></a>
 ## Binary files